Welcome to MAP Protocol

 What is MAP Protocol?

-MAP Protocol serves as a Bitcoin layer-2 dedicated to Bitcoin ecosystem development.
-It also provides the essential infrastructure for achieving interoperability among blockchain-based assets, storage, and computing.
-Built upon the light client and zero-knowledge proof technology, our interoperable cross-chain solution is peer-to-peer, without any trusted third-party entities, thus turning siloed blockchains or blockchains using third-party bridges into an all-in-one Web3 development platform and Web3 user gateway.
+MAP Protocol serves as a Bitcoin L2 focused on cross-chain interoperability.
+It provides the essential infrastructure and components for dApps and projects to achieve interoperability between Bitcoin L2s and other popular public blockchains.
+Built upon ZK light-client technology, MAP Protocol's interoperable cross-chain solution is peer-to-peer, without any trusted third-party entities.
+Thus, it transforms isolated Bitcoin Layer 2 networks or blockchains using third-party bridges into an integrated and decentralized Bitcoin ecosystem for application development platform and Web3 user gateway.

-The case for MAP Protocol as Bitcoin layer-2
+MAP Protocol as the Layer0 of Bitcoin L2s

 Don't trust, verify: Refactor light clients verification with ZK-proof